Quanty22/Social-Network/README.md

 # Social-Network
 Join the Revolution of Free Speech with 8(to)7
-Join the Revolution of Free Speech with 8(to)7
 We gonna put and challenge the EU to the test by building a 100% anonymous, encrypted social network.
 Check out Eight to Seven and become a pioneer in preserving : freedom of speech while also addressing critical challenges,